Apply ice on the side of your face where tooth was removed.

-Generally sutures will be used, which will resorb on its own in about 2 weeks.
+Generally, sutures will be used which will resorb on its own in about two weeks.

 Take the medications as prescribed.
-Antibiotic is not always required.
-If prescribed take the entire course.
+Antibiotics are not always required.
+If prescribed, take the entire course.

-Anti-inflammatory/Analgesic are commonly recommended.
-Ibuprofen 600mg taken every 4-6 hrs for few days.
+Anti-inflammatory/Analgesics are commonly recommended.
+Ibuprofen 600mg taken every 4-6 hours for a few days.

 Use ice pack on the day of surgery.
-This reduce swelling.
+This will reduce swelling.

-Do not eat on the side you had surgery for 4 weeks.
+Do not eat on the side you had surgery for four weeks.

-No smoking or alcohol following surgery for as long as you can...at least for a week.
+No smoking or alcohol following surgery for as long as possible - at least for a week.
 Smoking will affect outcome even if resumed after a week.

 Avoid solid food the day of surgery.
 Avoid (temperature) "hot" food and drink first 24 hours.

 Avoid strenuous physical activity for two days.

 It is important you use a "chlorhexidine" rinse for at least two weeks following surgery.
 This may be purchased at the office or you can obtain a prescription.
 Rinse with half an ounce after meals for 30-60 secs.
 No food, drink or water for 30 mins after using rinse.